Understanding Male Hair Loss

 Even though hair loss has been studied extensively for many years, surprisingly little is known about it.

-At Renew Youth, 16 years of experience and common sense inform our approach.
+At Spartan Medical Associates, 16 years of experience and common sense inform our approach.
 The general principle we adhere to is as follows:

 - If hair loss begins prior to age 35, the cause is likely a strong form of testosterone called Dihydrotestosterone (or DHT).